-The transport route, in terms of mode of transport (e.g., truck, train, and sea) and distance, for each purchased raw material is either known or estimated.
+The transport route, in terms of mode of transport (e.g. truck, train, sea) and distance, for each purchased raw material is either known or estimated.
 Transport distances are based on supplier location.
 If a specific raw material is delivered by several suppliers, a weighted average distance and route is used based on purchased volume from each supplier.
+This is valid for external recycled aluminium, alloying elements and primary aluminium ingots.